How you can lose

 - Do some research on the company offering the loyalty program.
 Find out what security measures they apply to their loyalty program databases if this info is available;

 - Avoid scammy websites designed to steal your data.
 Scammers and hackers can set up websites to steal your login info, financial data, or even your rewards.
-NordVPN’s Cybersec feature can prevent you from entering malicious websites that can snatch your data.
+NordVPN’s Threat Protection feature can prevent you from entering malicious websites that can snatch your data.

 What can companies do to protect their customers

 If you’re concerned about the security of your company’s loyalty rewards, you should consider the following measures: